Iftikhar Ahmed Sirohey

-Iftikhar Ahmed Sirohey (1934 – 6 March 2025) was a Pakistani four-star-rank admiral, strategist, and a memoirist who was at the time of his death tenuring his fellowship at the Institute of Strategic Studies (ISS) in Islamabad, Pakistan.
+Admiral Iftikhar Ahmed Sirohey (1934 – 6 March 2025) was a Pakistani four-star-rank admiral, strategist, and a memoirist who was at the time of his death tenuring his fellowship at the Institute of Strategic Studies (ISS) in Islamabad, Pakistan.

 Admiral Sirohey had previously tenured as the Chief of Naval Staff (CNS) of the Pakistan Navy from 1986 to 1988, and later ascended as the 6th Chairman of the Joint Chiefs of Staff Committee from 1988 until retiring in 1991.
 He was only the second four-star admiral in the Navy's history to be appointed Chairman Joint Chiefs.

 After his retirement, he joined academia after accepting to be inducted in the faculty of the Sustainable Development Policy Institute and was working as a strategist for the Institute of Strategic Studies at the time when he died.
 He also authored his autobiography, Truth Never Retires, in 1996 which was published by the Jang Publishers in Lahore.